 The study also identified that age and gender didn’t have an impact on results.

-These results show relapse rates far better than the industry average cited by NIDA and we contribute the success of our program to the evidence-based treatment practices we utilize on a daily basis, including relapse prevention techniques that are used for aftercare maintenance.
-Based on data from other industry studies, this supports a claim of best in industry results compared to the others.
+These results show relapse rates far better than the industry average cited by NIDA.
+We contribute the success of our program to the evidence-based treatment practices we utilize daily, including relapse prevention techniques used for aftercare maintenance.
+Based on data from other industry studies, this supports a claim of best-in-industry results compared to the others.

 It’s been found that those who remain in treatment for longer periods of time experience higher success rates.

 While our clients are in treatment, we develop a rapport that allows us to maintain an aftercare relationship where we document their progress and sobriety.

 At Inspire Malibu, we offer aftercare follow-up as a courtesy to our clients once they leave treatment, combined with the most comprehensive treatment program in the country.

 It’s estimated that only 10% of all treatment centers offer evidence-based programs.
 Of those, only a small percentage have medical doctors on staff.